joef551/camel-cql/readme.md

 [Apache Camel](http://camel.apache.org)<font size="1"><sup>TM</sup></font> is a powerful and feature-rich open source integration framework whose goal is, in part, to facilitate the implementation of enterprise integration patterns.
 Camel supports or implements  most of the integration patterns that are described in the book by Bobby Woolf and Gregor Hohpe entitled, ["Enterprise Integration Patterns"](http://www.enterpriseintegrationpatterns.com "EIP" ).
 In the Camel vernacular, patterns are also referred to as routes.
 Camel is the integration framework for the open source [ServiceMix](http://servicemix.apache.org) enterprise service bus (ESB); however, Camel can also be used as a standalone integration framework.
 Camel includes a number of different [components](http://camel.apache.org/component.html), where each component can be viewed as a connector to an API, framework, protocol, and/or data store.
 For example, there are components  for smtp, ftp, tcp, file, sql, jdbc, jetty, etc. There must now be over 50 different components and the number just keeps growing.
 Camel routes are message patterns that are used, in part, for integrating these components.
 For example, you may have a route that reads messages from a JMS queue and persists the messages to different database tables.
 The different routing possibilities are endless.
 The "[Camel In Action](http://www.manning.com/ibsen/)" book is a must-read for anyone getting started with Camel.

 [Apache Cassandra](http://cassandra.apache.org)<font size="1"><sup>TM</sup></font> is a massively scalable open source NoSQL database management system (DBMS) [1].
 Cassandra is highly fault-tolerant and based on the Columnar or ColumnFamily data model; think of it as a highly distributed hash table.
 Cassandra includes a SQL-like programming language called, "[Cassandra Query Language](http://www.datastax.com/documentation/cql/3.1/cql/cql_intro_c.html)" (CQL), which is the default and primary interface into the Cassandra DBMS.
 Using CQL is similar to using SQL in that the concept of a table having rows and columns is almost the same in CQL and SQL.
 The main difference is that Cassandra does not support joins or subqueries, except for batch analysis through Hive.
 Instead, Cassandra emphasizes denormalization through CQL features like collections and clustering specified at the schema level [1].
 CQL is the recommended way to interact with Cassandra.
 The simplicity of reading and using CQL is an advantage over older Cassandra APIs.
 The goal of this project is to provide a highly configurable and flexible Camel component for CQL.
 The CQL component allows one to create Camel routes that integrate with the Cassandra DBMS.
 The initial release of this component supports a Camel producer (e.g., `to()`), but not consumer.
-The producer provides the basic CRUD (create, read, update, delete) functionality and implements the InOut message exchange pattern (MEP).
+The producer provides the basic CRUD (create, read, update, delete) functionality and implements the InOut Camel message exchange pattern (MEP).
-Unlike other Camel Cassandra components (e.g., http://camel.apache.org/cassandra.html), this component completely decouples the Camel route from the CQL query statement and the corresponding [Cassandra Cluster](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/Cluster.html) component, which is treated as a separate Cassandra connection pool.
-So one may define many Cassandra routes that can dynamically access any set of CQL query [prepared] statements and the statments themselves, in turn, access a Cassandra cluster.
+Unlike other Camel Cassandra components (e.g., http://camel.apache.org/cassandra.html), this component decouples the Camel route from the CQL query statement.
+So one may define many Cassandra routes that can dynamically access a given set of CQL query [prepared] statements.
 It is a set of key:value pairs, which is conveyed through the Camel Exchange message body, that binds the Exchange to a particular CQL query statement.
-So a route is used as a conduit for dynamically binding Exchange messages to CQL queries.
+So a route is used as a conduit for dynamically binding an Exchange messages to a CQL statement, then invoking that statement.
 Exchange message bodies are also optional for those cases where a set of key:value pairs is not required to invoke the CQL query.
 So the upshot is that there is no need to specify a CQL query within the Exchange message nor as a component URI option.

 <h1 id="URI Format">URI Format</h1>
 ```